dotnet/aspnetcore/docs/WebTransport.md

 var stream = connectionContext.Transport.Output;
 await stream.WriteAsync(ReadOnlyMemory<byte> bytes);
 ```
-`stream.WriteAsync` will write data to the stream and it will automatically flush (i.e. send it to the client).
+`stream.WriteAsync` will write data to the stream and then automatically flush (i.e. send it to the client).

 **Note:** You can only send data on streams that have `IStreamDirectionFeature.CanWrite` set as `true`.
 Sending data on non-writable streams will throw an `NotSupportedException` exception.